Animal Liberation Starts with You.

 Open Rescue, a tactic started by Patty Mark and Animal Liberation Victoria, stands in contrast to the more common form of investigation in the U.S. animal rights movement in which an investigator poses as a farm worker to film using a hidden camera.
 In Open Rescue activists openly enter farms, usually at night, document the conditions and rescue animals.
 While investigations and rescues are initially kept confidential, information is eventually released along with the identities of the activists involved.

 Open Rescue allows the portrayal of individual animals’ stories.
 During a rescue, activists focus on animals in the farm and rescue animals who would otherwise die of disease – and thus are of no economic value to the farm – so that their recovery and their story can be documented.
 We do not hide our identities because we are proud of what we are doing and know that we are taking morally just action.
 Being a public face to an investigation breaks down the stereotypes of animal activists as criminals, vandals and terrorists.

-DxE has released eight open rescues thus far:
+DxE has released eleven open rescues thus far:

 Mei’s story: Whole Foods and Certified Humane Fraud (Jan 2015)

 Sarah and Angie’s story: What's behind a Thanksgiving turkey (Nov 2015)